309thEDDGE/tip/README.md

 Most internal functions return boolean.
 Only functions which can fail at points where the logic is relevant to one of the exit codes, not a general internal error (`EX_SOFTWARE`), and where the elucidation of which is reasonably useful, return exit codes.
 High-level functions, such as those which return values to main, intepret non exit code-returning function successes and failures as 0 (`EX_OK`) and 70 (`EX_SOFTWARE`), respectively.

 # `conda-forge` Package Build

-## Clone
+## Preparation

 Use the github token to clone the repo
 `git clone https://<user name>:<token>@github.com/309thEDDGE/tip.git`

-## Preparation
 ### Environments
-Setup the Windows and Linux environments and build TIP in several non-Conda ways prior to attempting the Conda build.
+Setup the Windows and Linux environments and build TIP locally in the traditional manner (non-Conda) prior to attempting the `conda-forge` Conda build.
 If source code or CMake scripts are modified to fix issues with the Conda build it is important to verify the non-Conda builds succeed.

-The instructions to Conda build in the README are specific to developmental builds, i.e., configuring a Conda environment for iterative development.
-While that may be useful to debug issues with the TIP Conda package build, it is not necessary.
-The TIP Conda package build automatically creates the necessary environment, builds in that environment, creates a runtime environment, installs the built TIP package in that environment, and executes tests to confirm success.
-The steps below only include
+The instructions to [Conda build](#conda-build) above are specific to developmental builds, i.e., configuring a Conda environment for iterative development.
+It is not equivalent to a `conda-forge` build which uses a recipe found in the `conda-forge` `tip-feedstock` repo.
+While Conda development builds may be useful to debug issues with the TIP `conda-forge` package build, it is not necessary.
+The TIP `conda-forge` package build automatically creates the necessary environment, builds in that environment, creates a runtime environment, installs the built TIP package in that environment, and executes tests to confirm success.
+The steps include the following build examples, which should position one to iterate on the `conda-forge` build for debugging or feature addition purposes
 * Windows build using local dependencies
-* Windows TIP Conda package build
+* Windows TIP `conda-forge` package build
 * Ubuntu build using dependencies obtained from the package manager
-* Linux TIP Conda package build
+* Linux TIP `conda-forge` package build

+For all build types, check that the proper environment is active.
+Ensure that there are no active Conda or other virtual environments active for standard, non-Conda builds.
+And be certain that the correct Conda environment is active for Conda builds.

 #### Windows Build with Local Dependencies
 1. Install support for Windows users per the [notes for Windows user](#note-for-windows-users)